Controlling exposure part 2: metering modes

 - Meter off it as above

-- Remove it from the scene and start shooting
+- Remove it from the scene and start photographing

 Don’t miss out

-If you don’t want to miss when new photography tutorials are published, pop us your email address.
-You’ll receive our metering mode cheat sheet instantly as a bonus and every week we’ll send you our bulletin of helpful tutorials to keep you on track to taking the photos you dream of.
+If you don’t want to miss when new photography tutorials are published, pop me your email address.
+You’ll receive our metering mode cheat sheet instantly as a bonus and every week I’ll send you my bulletin of helpful tutorials to keep you on track to taking the photos you dream of.

-The exposure metering system on your DSLR camera can be fooled, such as when shooting in snow.
+The next step in controlling exposure is understanding how the exposure metering system on your DSLR camera can be fooled, such as when shooting in snow.

-We look at the different situations that will confuse your camera and what you can do about it.
-This is exposure compensation.
+In the next article we look at the different situations that’ll confuse your camera and what you can do control it with exposure compensation.

-The camera doesn’t know how to achieve creative results, it only knows how to give an accurate average exposure reading for the area that’s being metered.
+Digital cameras don’t know how to achieve creative results, they only know how to give an average exposure reading for the area that’s metered.

-Sometimes there’s so much going on that you need a little auto help.
-We look at the benefits and limitations of using auto ISO – even in manual mode!
+Sometimes there’s so much going on that you need a little auto help from your camera.
+So it helps to know the benefits and limitations of using auto ISO – even in manual mode!

 Leave a comment

-If you have any questions about the best metering mode to use or how to use the different metering modes, leave a comment and I’ll get back to you with some help.
+If you have any questions about the best metering mode to use or how to use the different metering modes for portrait photography, leave a comment and I’ll get back to you with some help.

 Also, I love good news, so if my exposure metering tips have helped you to understand how exposure metering works, share that too.